arnobt78/MyPortfolio--NextJS-FullStack/README.md

 - `.env.test.local`
 - `.env.production.local`

-If you accidentally commit sensitive data:
+**If you accidentally commit sensitive data:**

-1. Remove it from Git history
+1. Remove it from Git history immediately
-2. Immediately regenerate all compromised credentials
+2. Regenerate all compromised credentials
 3. Update `.env.local` with new credentials
+4. Rotate any exposed API keys or passwords

 ---